 (short flashes of gamma rays apparently from outside our galaxy)

-A gamma-ray burst is a short flash of gamma rays, lasting from
+A gamma-ray burst (GRB) is a short flash of gamma rays,

 1967 by satellites intended to detect nuclear weapons tests.

-as the cause of short gamma ray bursts (SGRB), i.e.,
+as a cause of short gamma ray bursts (SGRB), i.e.,

 those lasting less than two seconds.

 Superluminous supernovae are theorized to create long gamma ray bursts (LGRB),

 i.e., more than two seconds.

 Thus GRB light curves are part of their study.

 GBS for gamma-ray burst source or gamma burst source